 |5||Member identification and member menu|

-The organization picker indicates which organization you’re managing with the Administration Console.
+The organization picker indicates which organization you’re managing with the Administration Console, as well as its deployment region.
 When you have access to more than one organization, you can switch between organizations through the Organization drop-down menu.

 There are four types of organization, and three of them are non-production organizations.